mullwar/telebot/README.md

         timeout: 0, // Optional.
 Update polling timeout (0 - short polling).
         limit: 100, // Optional.
 Limits the number of updates to be retrieved.
         retryTimeout: 5000, // Optional.
 Reconnecting timeout (in ms).
         proxy: 'http://username:password@yourproxy.com:8080' // Optional.
-An HTTP proxy to be used (supports Basic Auth).
+An HTTP proxy to be used.
     },
     webhook: { // Optional.
 Use webhook instead of polling.
         key: 'key.pem', // Optional.
 Private key for server.